wojciechmarek/todo-list/README.md

 - 🧪 **Testing:** jest, react-testing-library
 - 💎 **Others:** desktop-first approach, atomic design, progressive web app, docker and dev container

+## Versioning

+This application uses conventional commits for generating changelog and versioning.
+The change log is available at [CHANGELOG.md](./CHANGELOG.md).

 ## How to run the app

 1. Install [Node.js](https://nodejs.org/en/download/).